oss-review-toolkit/ort/integrations/azure/README.md

-# Azure ORT Starter Pipeline
+# Azure Pipeline

-The starter pipeline allows you to easily run an ORT scan on [Azure DevOps](https://azure.microsoft.com/services/devops/).
+This pipeline allows you to easily run an ORT scan on [Azure DevOps](https://azure.microsoft.com/services/devops/).

 To run the pipeline, simply: